People say I'm crazy, doing what I'm doing

 I just had to let it go

-Well, I tell them there's no problem, only solutions
+Well, I tell them there's no problem

-Well, they shake their heads and they look at me as if I've lost my mind
+Well, they shake their heads and they look at me, as if I've lost my mind

 I tell them there's no hurry, I'm just sitting here doing time